codepurse/JgoWeb/README.md

       },
     };
 ```
+For staging api, change the base_api in `setvices/api.service.js` to `"https://staging-api.jgo.com.ph"`. **Dont change the other Apis that are declared**.

 ### Login
 Before you book you need to login.
 Login have 3 ways you can either use your normal account, facebook or google.\